CUT THE WRAP

 • A 20c refund could boost return rates to 90%, putting more money into the community

-• Raising the refund could create an 11.6% increase in recycling jobs
+• Raising the refund could create up to 12% increase in recycling jobs

-• CDS containers are the cleanest, most valuable recycling stream, key to a circular economy
+• Collected containers are one of the cleanest, most valuable recycling streams, key to a circular economy